This page contains the following information;

 Booking for parents evening appointments is done online – logins will be sent out later in the year.

 - View enrolment timeline for Sixth Form applications

 - View the school term dates for the upcoming academic year

 Your son / daughter will be given a username and password to gain access to the school system.
 The internet is accessible only after a User Agreement has been signed.
 Once this is done, email is available and work can be sent to and from home; this is how most of the communication is made in the Sixth Form.
 Students will be expected to check these on a daily basis.
 Key information about the Sixth Form, universities, apprenticeships, etc. will be sent by email, students must also remember to empty their email inboxes on a regular basis.

 Core Maths or EPQ are an integral part of the Sixth Form curriculum that students should undertake.
 As well as providing an additional qualification for Sixth Form students, they will help them to develop the higher order thinking skills required for A-level study.
 Core Maths will help students develop further mathematical skills to deal with subjects like science, computer science and psychology.
 EPQ will help students develop independent research skills.
-In Year 13, alternative courses are available, such as the Advanced Extension Award (Maths) to support STEP papers.
+In Year 13, alternative courses are available, such as support for STEP papers.